senarvi/senarvi.github.io/_posts/2017-05-05-finnish-and-estonian-lm-training-data.md

 ---
-layout: post
 title: "Finnish and Estonian LM training data"
-description: ""
-category:
-tags: []
 ---
-{% include setup %}

-### Conversational Finnish and Estonian data sets
+## Conversational Finnish and Estonian data sets

 Here are a couple of data sets that I have collected from the web for training language models: